sizplay/MovieMarker/README.md

 # MovieMarker

-Movie Marker is an interactive AR (Augmented Reality) tour using your mobile device.
-Using the TomTom API The tour will lead you through the city and reveal different location where famous Movies were filmed.
-The user's mobile device can scan a marker to give them access to the movie scene through an AR portal.
+Movie Marker is an interactive augmented reality (AR) tour using your mobile device.
+Using the TomTom API, a tour will lead you through the city and reveal different location where famous movies were filmed.

 ## Team